 A joint Board of Trustees, consisting of Union representatives and Employer representatives, is the Administrator of the Plan.
 The Trustees are charged with applying and interpreting the provisions of the Pension Plan.
 The Trustees have retained a Fund Administrator to operate the Fund Office and perform the routine, day-to-day administration of the Plan.
+The Fund Administrator has broad discretion to determine eligibility for benefits and interpret plan language.
+The Fund Administrator's decisions shall receive judicial deference to the extent that they do not constitute an abuse of discretion.
 You may contact the Trustees at the following address and/or telephone number: